2000 Nova Supersports Cup

 The 2000 Nova Supersports Cup was an association football friendly tournament competition hosted by Greek premium sports network Nova Sports in 2000, held in Athens.

 The tournament occurred between 4 and 5 August 2000 with the participation of Greek Alpha Ethniki club AEK Athens, Werder Bremen from the Bundesliga, Rapid Wien from the Austrian Bundesliga and Brescia from the Serie A, which eventually won the tournament.

 Teams

-The teams who accepted the invitations are:
+The teams who accepted the invitation are: